jshreearun/my-portfolio-project/README.md

-# my-portfolio-project
+# Jay Arun's portfolio

 This is my professional portfolio project created on Feb 23 to showcase my skills.
+It uses AWS and ReactJS